 - The application, the attached CVs, and the other relevant documents are used to evaluate the capacities of the applicant(s) to carry out the project successfully

 - In evaluating the work plan, the reviewers focus on scholarly and/or artistic excellence and feasibility

 - If funding is being sought for doctoral thesis support, please include a reference from a supervisor or other person familiar with the work

 With its decisions, the Foundation aims to promote the multifaceted development of Finnish research and the arts.

 All applications are handled confidentially.
 Persons involved in processing and evaluating the applications do not publicly discuss any applicant’s characteristics or personal circumstances or any information relating to an applicant’s economic situation.

-Every ‘data subject’ (i.e., the person to whom the personal data pertains) has the right to access and inspect the personal data relating to themselves.
-According to Finnish privacy protection laws, secrecy regulations must not infringe upon the right of persons to obtain knowledge as to whether personal data pertaining to him or her is stored in a personal data register, and if so in what manner.
+Every ‘data subject’ (i.e., the person to whom the personal data pertains) has the right to access and inspect personal data relating to themselves.
+According to Finnish privacy protection laws, secrecy regulations must not infringe upon the right of persons to obtain knowledge as to whether personal data pertaining to them is stored in a personal data register, and if so in what manner.
 The registrar must also respond to any requests for access to one’s own personal data by informing the person concerned of the sources of information in question.
 The registrar must also inform the person concerned as to how their personal data is used and of any third parties to which it is regularly released.

 The right of access can be withheld in certain situations regulated by privacy protection laws, and the right of access does not apply; i.e., to information collected for purely scientific and statistical purposes.